samsereni/JavaScript-Animation-Tutorial/README.md

 # JavaScript-Animation-Tutorial
-Source code for the episodes available on YouTube @samsereni
+Source code for the episodes available on [YouTube](https://www.youtube.com/@samsereni)